ei9/cheat_sheet/git_cheat_sheet.md

 git push
 ```

-### When you have a partner who work at mid night with a cup of coffee...
+### When you have a partner who worked at mid night with a cup of coffee...

 - Make sure you update the source code in the morning.
 ```